gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 ## Galileo

-The nominal Galileo constellation comprises a total of $$ 27 $$ operational satellites (plus $$ 3 $$ active spares), that are evenly distributed among three orbital planes inclined at $$ 56^o $$ relative to the equator.
-There are nine operational satellites per orbital plane, occupying evenly distributed orbital slots.
-Three additional spare satellites (one per orbital plane) complement the nominal constellation configuration.
+The nominal Galileo constellation comprises a total of $$ 24 $$ operational satellites (plus $$ 6 $$ active spares), that are evenly distributed among three orbital planes inclined at $$ 56^o $$ relative to the equator.
+There are eight operational satellites per orbital plane, occupying evenly distributed orbital slots.
+Six additional spare satellites (two per orbital plane) complement the nominal constellation configuration.
 The Galileo satellites are placed in quasi–circular Earth orbits with a nominal semi–major axis of about $$ 30,000 $$ km and an approximate